-Sundried tomato pasta salad with spinach is a flavorful and easy pasta salad recipe.
-It's made with fresh baby spinach, sun-dried tomatoes and briny olives tossed together with a delicious dressing made with balsamic vinegar for the perfect combination of flavors.
+Sundried tomato pasta salad with spinach features fresh baby spinach, briny olives, and sun-dried tomatoes, all tossed together with a delicious balsamic vinegar dressing.
+It’s the perfect combination of flavors for any occasion.

-Spinach and sun-dried tomato pasta is perfect for a light and quick meal with a side of grilled chicken or seafood, or bring it to your next potluck!
+This sun-dried tomato pasta salad is perfect for a light and quick meal with a side of grilled chicken or seafood, or is a great side dish for your next potluck!

-- Spinach pasta salad is hearty enough to serve as a full meal or a side dish.
+- Hearty – Even though pasta salad is usually a side dish, this salad is hearty enough to serve as a complete meal.

 As an Amazon Associate, I earn from qualifying purchases.